anydotcrypto/docs.any.sender/docs/experimentalClient/README.md

 Optional fields:

+- **type**: defines if the transaction is "direct" or "accountabe", it defaults to "direct".
+- **gasLimit**: same as a normal transaction

+Optional accountable transaction fields:

-- **compensation**: **Only valid for accounable transactions** - any.sender provides additional guarantees that a transaction will be delivered.
+- **compensation**: any.sender provides additional guarantees that a transaction will be delivered.
 See [Guarantees](../guarantees.md) for more details and [API](../relayTransaction.md#compensation) for current limits.
-- **gasLimit**: same as a normal transaction
+- **deadline**: any.sender guarantees the transaction is accepted by an absolute block deadline.
+If set to 0, it is set by the any.sender service.
+Default is set to 0 and for our BETA it can only be set approximately 400 blocks in the future.
+- **relayContractAddress**: any.sender sends the transaction via an intermediary relay contract.
+Default is our relay contract ([Addresses](../../README.md#addresses)) and any.sender will reject any other address.

-Notice that there is no option to provide a nonce. any.sender relays all transactions in the order it is received, so if you want to guarantee order then wait until the `sendTransaction` returns before sending the next one.
-Likewise, if ordering is not important, then you can send the transactions to any.sender concurrently.
+Notice there is no option to provide a nonce. any.sender will publish transactions in the order it receives transactions from the same sender.
+If you need to guarantee order, then wait until the `sendTransaction` function returns a signed receipt before sending the next one.
+Likewise if ordering is not a requirement, then you can send transactions concurrently.

-Of course, if the wallet contract does not exist, then this function batches the call such that the wallet contract is deployed before the meta-transaction is executed.
+**Wallet contract is not yet deployed?** No problem!
+This function batches the call such that the wallet contract is deployed before the meta-transaction is executed.
 The batch is performed in a single Ethereum Transaction.

 #### Returns data